Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-It is basically a soil or land quality [@food1977framework], that provides valuable information about the capacity of the soil to hold water, particularly water that is potentially available for root uptake and vegetative transpiration.
+It is basically a soil or land quality [@food1977framework], that provides valuable information about the capacity of the soil to hold water, particularly water that is potentially available for root uptake by plants and vegetative transpiration.
 In practice, AWC is land cover specific.
 The water available for root uptake depends on the soil properties that determine rootability or rooting depth as genetically required by the vegetative land cover.